openvitae-tech/scorm-package/README.md

 # Scorm Packaging gem

-## Local development with Host Application
+## Local development with the Host Application

 ### Installation